gustycooper/gustycooper.github.io/projects/projects_battleship.md

    * b.
 A method that shoot at the opponent when called to do so.
    * c.
 A method that resets your object at the start of a new game.

 2. Test your jsmith_BattleshipPlayer against yourself and some of your team members.
-Section 4.6 provides guidance on how to create a tester.
+The Testing Section provides guidance on how to create a tester.
 This is a team component.

 Your Java class for Battleship will be stateful.
 This means that your Battleship class will declare instance variables that retain the state of your game.
 This allows you to have memory between moves.
 You must remember what you've shot at, and what was revealed on each square, so that you can intelligently decide where to shoot next.
 The details of this are explained in the next section.

-The due date for submitting your Battleship Project is April 7.
+The due date for submitting your Battleship Project is as specified on Canvas.

 ## Battleship – Implementation Details